 If you start a business in Portugal and decide to incorporate it (e.g., as a limited company), money you personally earn from the business as a salary will be taxed through personal income tax but additional profits that the business generates as a separate legal entity will be subject to Portuguese corporate tax.

-Personal income tax in Portugal is progressive, starting at 14.5% for earnings up to €7,091 rising to 48% for earnings over €80,641.
+Personal income tax in Portugal is progressive.
+It starts at 14.5% for earnings up to €7,091 rising to 48% for earnings over €80,641.
 See our guide to income tax in Portugal for more information on income tax rates, allowances and exemptions.

 Similar to many other countries, corporate tax in Portugal is taxed at a separate rate to taxes paid on personal income earned from the business (salary, sole trader profits, etc.).
 The standard Portuguese corporate tax rate is a flat rate which currently stands at 21% on taxable profits.
 This has gradually been reduced from 27.5% in 2006 and now places the corporate tax rate in Portugal slightly below the global average of 24.29% and the EU average of 21.51%.